 It is a good practice to identify any facts that are bad for your case.
-If you know that opposing counsel is aware of them and is likely to mention them, you can draw the sting or lessen their impact by mentioning them first.
-Make sure you spend most of your time in your opening statement emphasizing the good facts that help you.
-If you do, mentioning a bad fact as part of the story rather than leaving it out altogether will actually help you stay credible.
-That’s much better than omitting the bad fact and giving opposing counsel the opportunity to say, “Here’s what that lawyer didn’t tell you.”
+If you know that the opposing counsel is aware of them and is likely to mention them, you can lessen their impact by mentioning them first.
+Make sure you spend most of your time emphasizing the good facts that help you.
+If you do, mentioning a bad fact as part of the story rather than leaving it out altogether will help you stay credible.
+It’s a better practice than omitting the bad fact and allowing the opposing counsel to say, “Here’s what that lawyer didn’t tell you.”

-In spite of the issue with profanity, Mr. Guy’s opening statement was really quite good.
-It was so good, in fact, that it seems to have caused Mr. Zimmerman’s lawyers to feel like they needed to do something to break the spell the prosecutor had cast.
-And so Don West, one of the defendant’s attorneys, opened in very strange way—with a knock-knock joke.
-See what you think of this excerpt from his moment of primacy:
+In spite of the issue with profanity, Guy’s opening statement was good.
+It seems Zimmerman’s lawyers felt it was so good that they needed to do something to break the spell the prosecutor had cast.
+Don West, one of the defendant’s attorneys, opened strangely—with a knock-knock joke.
+Here is an excerpt from his moment of primacy:

 “I think the evidence will show that this is a sad case, that there are no monsters here.
 Sometimes you have to laugh to keep from crying.
 So let me, at considerable risk, let me say, I’d like to tell you a little joke.
 I know how that may sound a bit weird, in this context under these circumstances.
 But I think you’re the perfect audience for it.
 As long as you don’t—if you don’t like it or you don’t think it’s funny or inappropriate, that you don’t hold it against Mr. Zimmerman.
 You can hold it against me if you want, but not Mr. Zimmerman.
 I have your assurance you won’t.
 Here’s how it goes: